 St Olaf's Church, Wasdale Head, Cumbria

 Welcome to Wasdale Head and England’s smallest parish church.
-Wasdale Head is the birthplace of English rock climbing and many of England’s finest fells are in the parish – among them Great Gable, Pillar and the highest - Scafell Pike, so is its deepest lake, Wastwater, and they create a montage that many regard as one of Britain’s finest views.
+Wasdale Head is the birthplace of English rock climbing and many of England’s finest fells are in the parish – among them Great Gable, Pillar, Steeple, and the highest - Scafell Pike, so is its deepest lake, Wastwater, and they create a montage that many regard as one of Britain’s finest views.

 St Michael & All Angels

 If you've spotted any issues in the contact information, please contact the church by selecting the following link.Report an Issue

 Proof of charity status